Real SaaS business growth is all about predictability.

 Blogs have kind of come full circle.
-They were all the rage in the 90s, and very quickly became ‘uncool’ not long after.
+They were all the rage in the 90s and quickly became ‘uncool' shortly after.

 Today, it seems everyone has a blog on their website.
 In fact, there are over 70 million blog posts published every month on WordPress websites alone.

 But to see real success in SaaS blogging, you've got to go further than just hashing out low-quality articles and publishing on a semi-regular basis.
 You've got to make sure your blog aligns with your SaaS marketing goals.